Vivian-Portfolio/Vivian-Portfolio/README.md

 </p>

 ## 🚀 About Me
 I'm a data analyst passionate about helping businesses make sense of their data.
 I enjoy turning raw data, messy datasets into clear stories and actionable insights.
-With hands-on experience in data cleaning, exploratory analyis, dashbaord development, and stakeholder reporting.
+With hands-on experience in data cleaning, exploratory analyis, dashboard development, and stakeholder reporting.

 I love the "aha!" moment when data cleaning, reveals something new and useful.

-When i am not working with data, i enjoy sewing, cookking, watching movies, and reading.
+When I am not working with data, I enjoy sewing, cooking, watching movies, and reading.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->